mmlacak/crochess/docs/source/libcc/ccposdefs.rst

     Length of an array is count of useful elements in it, without terminating data.

-    This is similar how :c:func:`strlen()` does not count zero-terminating :c:`char` (``'\0'``) in strings.
+    This is similar how :c:func:`strlen()` does not count null-terminating :c:`char` (``'\0'``) in strings.

 .. c:macro:: CC_STEPS_PAWN_LEN